Azure/trusted-signing-action/README.md

 # The folder containing files to be signed.
 Can be combined with the file-catalog input.
 files-folder: ${{ github.workspace }}\App\App\bin\Release\net6.0-windows

 # A comma separated list of file extensions that determines which types of files will be signed in the folder specified by the files-folder input.
 Any file type not included in this list will not be signed.
 If this input is not used, all files in the folder will be signed.
+Supports wildcards for matching multiple file names with a pattern.
 files-folder-filter: dll,exe,msix

 # A boolean value (true/false) that indicates if the folder specified by the files-folder input should be searched recursively.
 The default value is false.